MaehRia/Obsidian-Repo/Languages/English/Vocabulary.md

 recuse
 ?
 1.  declare oneself unable to participate in a case
-2. (legal removal) remove a judge from a case for potential biassssssss
+2. (legal removal) remove a judge from a case for potential bias
 # S

 second guess yourself